tangible-landscape/grass-tangible-landscape/README.md

     mkdir tangiblelandscape && cd tangiblelandscape

-2. Download [install.sh](install.sh) to that folder and run it:
+2. Download [install.sh](https://raw.githubusercontent.com/tangible-landscape/grass-tangible-landscape/master/install.sh) to that folder and run it:

        sh install.sh

     It will ask you for administrator password.
 You need to be online to download all dependencies.
 After finishing the process, log out and log in.

+3. Find GRASS GIS in Dash and start it.
+Create a new GRASS Location or use an existing one, and when GRASS Layer Manager opens, go to tab Console and type:

+       g.gui.tangible

 Manual installation:
 -------------